Mid America Adventure

-The park was conceived in the 1960s by Six Flags founder Angus G. Wynne as the last of the company's original three parks.
-It was the first one designed by the Six Flags company; the designer of the first two, architect Randall Duell, was busy designing AstroWorld at the time.
+The park was conceived in the 1960s by Six Flags founder Angus G. Wynne.
+Unlike his company's first two parks, it was not designed by architect Randall Duell, who was busy designing AstroWorld, but by the company itself.
 The park opened on June 5, 1971.

-The park has undergone many changes, including the 1990s replacement or renaming of all six of the park's original areas and the addition of two new ones.
+It has undergone many changes, including a 1990s revamp that added two new areas and replaced or renamed all six of the park's original ones.